- Unix operating systems

 - Chrome (latest)

 You should also make sure you have the latest version of Adobe Flash installed to render any charts that use options not supported by the JSChart module.
 For more information about this subject, read "About JSChart" in the Splunk Data Visualizations Manual.

 Splunk Enterprise is a high-performance application.
 If you are performing a comprehensive evaluation of Splunk for production deployment, we recommend that you use hardware typical of your production environment.
 This hardware should meet or exceed the recommended hardware capacity specifications below.

-For a discussion of hardware planning for production deployment, see "Hardware capacity planning for your Splunk deployment" in this manual.
+For a discussion of hardware planning for production deployment, see "Introduction to capacity planning for Splunk Enterprise" in the Capacity Planning manual.

 Splunk and virtual machines